MRCWirtz/corona/README.md

 # corona
 Modelling Corona expansion in Germany.
-For an unconstrained Virus spread within the society, the following trend is likely:
+Prediction with the current max likelihood guesses for RO before and after the measures:

 ![img](img/fit_data_model_predict.png)